Eastern Caribbean Dollar (EC$), US$ widely accepted

 Budget: Less than US$200

 - Taxi fare Basseterre to Cockleshell Beach: US$26

 - Rum punch in beach bar: US$6–8

 - Double room in top-end hotel: from US$300

 - Three-course gourmet dinner with wine: US$100

 - One-day yacht charter: per person US$350

-Unless rates are posted in US dollars, as is the norm with accommodations, it usually works out better to use EC dollars.
-If you pay in US dollars you will likely get change in EC dollars.
+St Kitts and Nevis use the East Caribbean dollar (EC$), but US dollars are widely accepted.
+However, unless rates are posted in US dollars, as is the norm with accommodations, some restaurants and dive shops, it usually works out better to use EC dollars.
+If you pay in US dollars, you will likely get change in EC dollars.

-Restaurants If the service charge is not automatically added to the bill, tip 10% to 15%; if it is, it's up to you to leave a little extra tip.
+- Restaurants If the service charge is not automatically added to the bill, tip 10% to 15%; if it is, it's up to you to leave a little extra.

 - Taxi Tip 10% to 15% of the fare.